Zapotoczny-Rafal/Zapotoczny-Rafal/README.md

 ## Hello, my name is Rafał Zapotoczny

 ### About me :
-  programming is one of my passions and I plan to earn money from it in the future.
+  Programming is one of my passions and I plan to earn money from it in the future.
 Excited about new technologies such as Htmx, Hyperscript and Golang, I abandoned the path of a full-time programmer and focused my career on it.
 I am determined to be one of those who set my own new standard.

 ### Favorite quote: